lelynn/newrepo/_posts/2019-03-07-my-experience-with-installing-ubuntu.md

 - Everything you do you can learn from.

 Now that I have let out my frustrations on this blog, I would like to thank whomever is reading this for listening (probably nobody).
-This was therapeutical.
+This was very therapeutical to write.